- Nuclear & Particle Physics

-An international collaboration tracks the safe subatomic send-offs from six nuclear reactors to study mysterious particles that may answer questions about the birth of our universe.
+An international collaboration tracks the safe subatomic send-offs from six nuclear reactors in China to study mysterious particles that may answer questions about the birth of our universe.

 Neutrinos—ghostlike particles that flooded the universe just moments after the Big Bang—are born in the hearts of stars and other nuclear reactions.
 Untouched by electromagnetism and nearly as fast as light, neutrinos pass practically unhindered through everything from planets to people, only rarely responding to the weak nuclear force and the even weaker gravity.
 In fact, at any given moment, tens of billions of neutrinos are passing through every square centimeter of the Earth’s surface.